-At Cliftonville School, we have started using Talk for Writing in order to support our children’s literacy skills.
+At Cliftonville School, we use Talk for Writing in order to support our children’s literacy skills.
 Talk for Writing was originally created by Pie Corbett and supported by Julia Strong and is powerful because it is based on the principles of how children learn.

 Talk for Writing enables children to imitate the key language they need for a particular topic orally before they try reading it and analysing it.
 Through fun activities to help them rehearse the tune of the language they need, followed by shared writing to show them how to craft their genre, children are helped to write in the same style.
-Schools that have adopted this approach have not only shown a rise in the children’s progress but that both children and teachers alike love it.
 It works well right through from the Early Years up to year 6 and beyond.

 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before they begin reading and analysing it and then writing their own version.
 Pie Corbett gives a brief explanation below of the basic principles.
 It builds on three key stages:

 Stage 1 – Imitation